Definition

 A retention strategy encompasses all initiatives designed to keep clients satisfied and renewing.
 It includes onboarding excellence, consistent delivery, proactive communication, relationship building, and early intervention when warning signs appear.

-Why This Matters for Agencies
+Why This Matters for Professional Services Firms

-Most agencies lack a formal retention strategy, reacting to churn rather than preventing it.
+Most firms lack a formal retention strategy, reacting to churn rather than preventing it.
 Proactive retention is far more effective and less expensive than reactive recovery.
 A good strategy identifies at-risk segments and intervenes before problems become cancellations.

 Example